emipa606/Xnayah/README.md

 Currently it adds 2 monsters:
 - The Xnayah Spider (this is a monster that infests certain mechs or even creatures.
 It takes control of the brain and and infests it.
 After infested it will be able to lay eggs and reproduce. when butchered they drop special chunks which you can refine into Xay materials.
 (Xay is the name of the material)
 - The Xarka (This is a furry warg-like creature.
-Even though it looks like a warg it's a passive creature and can be easily tamed.
+Even though it looks like a warg it&apos;s a passive creature and can be easily tamed.
 It also produces XarkaHair when tamed)

 It also adds Materials and new buildings:
 - XayBlocks/Bricks when cutting the special chunks dropped by the Xnayah on the stonecutting table it gives you XayBlocks/Bricks.
 Currently you can use those bricks for walls/doors/tiles and 1 specific building.
 - And that specific building is the XarTurret.
-It's a very powerful turret that currently only has more hitpoints and damage (This will change in the future).
+It&apos;s a very powerful turret that currently only has more hitpoints and damage (This will change in the future).
 It DOES need the XarTech research first however.
 - XarkaHair produced by the Xarka can be used to make carpets

 It also adds a new research called:
 - XarTech this will have many Subtrees of research just like electricity.
-Currently it's only used for the turret.
+Currently it&apos;s only used for the turret.

 And Last but not least:
 - It adds an event that makes Xarkas wander into the area.